Jackie Oliver: Driving career

 With Jochen Rindt signing for Lotus for 1969, Oliver switched to BRM.
 He was to suffer disappointing two years at the Bourne team, which would effectively kill off his Grand Prix career.
 In two years, he would muster just four finishes, with his only points scores being sixth place in the 1969 Mexican Grand Prix, and fifth in the 1970 Austrian Grand Prix.
 However, in 1970, he led much of the Race of Champions holding off Stewart and was a strong third for most of the Dutch and British GP.
 The poor result in the Austrian GP which Team boss, Louis Stanley thought he should have won, saw the best car go to Pedro Rodríguez from then on, but Oliver still led some laps at the slipstream Italian race.
 Stanley described Oliver, as 'good, but not nearly as good as he thought'.
 The majority of his other races saw the BRM break down.
 Most pundits and sponsor, Yardley, were surprised and disappointed after Oliver was sacked by BRM.
 Jackie Stewart, judged Oliver a very good GP and Can-Am driver.

-His best results in these seasons would come from endurance racing, in John Wyer's Gulf Ford GT40, winning the 12 Hours of Sebring and 24 Hours of Le Mans events with Jacky Ickx in 1969, and the 24 Hours of Daytona and the 1000 km Monza in 1971 with Rodríguez.
+Oliver's best results in these seasons would come from endurance racing, in John Wyer's Gulf Ford GT40, winning the 12 Hours of Sebring and 24 Hours of Le Mans events with Jacky Ickx in 1969, and the 24 Hours of Daytona and the 1000 km Monza in 1971 with Rodríguez.

-In 1969, he debuted in CanAm, initially for Autocoast in the TI-22, and then for Don Nichols' Shadow team.
+In 1969, Oliver debuted in CanAm, initially for Autocoast in the TI-22, and then for Don Nichols' Shadow team.
 1971 saw him out of a full-time Formula One drive, though he had three drives in a third McLaren.
 1972 saw him concentrate mainly on CanAm with Shadow, though he would take a one-off drive for BRM at the 1972 British Grand Prix, where he retired.